jtrapp2020/Model-Misspecification-Simulation/README.md

 * `x_n20-1.csv`*: The input dataset containing the binary predictor variable for the $N=20$ scenario.
 * `x_n200-1.csv`*: The input dataset containing the binary predictor variable for the $N=200$ scenario.

-*(Note: Ensure the CSV filenames match exactly what is in your repo)*

 ## How to Run
 1. Clone this repository.
 2. Open `FinalProject.Rmd` in RStudio.